Docs

 For Administrators

-If the DESKTOP2 file is removed (or moved or renamed) from the MODULES folder, then DESKTOP.SYSTEM will launch the Selector instead, and there will be no option to launch DeskTop.
+If the DESKTOP file is removed (or moved or renamed) from the MODULES folder, then DESKTOP.SYSTEM will launch Shortcuts instead, and there will be no option to launch DeskTop.
 This can be useful in classroom settings to limit user choices to a few selected programs.

 Secrets and Mysteries